mike-works/vscode-fundamentals/docs/1_using/markdown.md

 > <img src="../../public/vscode.png" height=50 align=right vspace=20/>
 > <img src="../../public/vscode.png" height=100/>

-👉 Keep in mind that GitHub wraps images in
+👉 Keep in mind that, in this case, GitHub wraps each image in
 ```html
 <p>
   <a href="./myimage.jpg">